 How To Store

-For fresh mushrooms, keep them in an open paper bag in the fridge.
+Keep fresh mushrooms in an open paper bag in the fridge.
 As they are highly perishable, consume within a few days of purchase.
-They also freeze well, and you can either blanch the mushrooms before putting them in a freezer bag or freeze the entire package.
+They also freeze well; you can either blanch the mushrooms before putting them in a freezer bag or freeze the entire package.
 Make sure to flatten the bag and remove excess air.

 Health Benefits

 The gelatin goop known as polysaccharide in nameko is highly prized.
-They are loaded with essential nutrients such as vitamins C and D, minerals, proteins, amino acids, fiber, and antioxidants.
-Some of the health benefits include weight loss, lower high cholesterol levels, and prevent diabetes.
+They contain essential nutrients such as vitamins C and D, minerals, proteins, amino acids, fiber, and antioxidants.
+Some health benefits include weight loss, lower cholesterol levels, and diabetes.
 Like other mushrooms, they can strengthen your immune system and protect you from free radicals.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.